morganeTC/M2courseENS2019/hands-on/motif_disco.md

 * ChIP-seq experiment conducted in mouse stem cells, published as: Chen et al (2008) [Integration of External Signaling Pathways with the Core Transcriptional Network in Embryonic Stem Cells](https://www.ncbi.nlm.nih.gov/pubmed/18555785) Cell 133(6),1106–1117.
 We will focus on the **Oct4 (also known as Pou5f1)** transcription factor.

 You have at your disposal the set of pre-processed peaks (BED file).
 To focus the region near the summit of the peaks (rather than the complete peaks), use the summit file provided by MACS (only the base corresponding to the summit is listed).
-[Save it on your local computer (right click > Save link as...)](/files/Oct4_vs_GFP_mm9_summits.bed)
+The file is on the cloud in the folder Day3.

 ### Retrieve the peak sequences